thurtz/micro_X/README.md

 *   Type standard Linux commands.
 *   Enter natural language queries and have them automatically translated into shell commands.
 *   Force a query to be treated as a natural language command by prefixing it with `/translate`.
+*   **Query Documentation:** Ask questions about the project's documentation in natural language using the `/docs --query` command.
 *   **Confirm AI-Generated Commands:** Review, get explanations, modify, or cancel commands suggested by the AI before execution.
 *   Categorize commands (simple, semi_interactive, interactive_tui) for appropriate execution, including running interactive commands in tmux.
 *   **Run Custom Scripts:** Add your own Python scripts to a dedicated `user_scripts/` directory (which you may need to create) and run them with the `/run` command.